 05 June 2019

-Many people find it hard to consider life without their significant other and choose not to think about whether they’ve made a Will, as it can, understandably, cause upset and distress.
-Other people, however, take a different approach and want to ensure that they understand, whilst everyone is still alive, the legal consequences if their spouse dies without making a Will.
+Many people find it hard to consider life without their husband or wife and choose not to think about whether they’ve made a will as it can, understandably, cause upset and distress.
+Other people, however, take a different approach and want to ensure that they understand, whilst everyone is still alive, the legal consequences if their spouse dies without making a will.